talkvegantome/talkvegan-hugo/content/english/anti-vegan/trapped-on-an-island-with-a-pig.md

 > If it's just you and a pig on a desert island surely you would eat the pig so you could survive yourself?
 Then you wouldn't be vegan anymore would you?" *(snigger)*.
 > Followed by: So if you (the vegan) choose to eat the pig, then that's no different from me eating pork when I choose.

-This line of reasoning is both fallacious (as discussed shortly) and shows a misunderstanding of the scope and nature of the thought experiment:
+This line of reasoning is both false (as discussed shortly) and shows a misunderstanding of the scope and nature of the thought experiment:

 ## The thought experiment